Applied Learning Programme (ALP)

 Aligned with the Eco Stewardship Programme, the school promotes environmental sustainability through the 4Cs: Curriculum, Campus, Culture, and Community.
 By empowering our students as eco-stewards, it strengthens the nexus between theory and practice, enabling them to experience and contribute to sustainability efforts.
 This approach also helps students better relate to green practices learned in the classroom and fostered engagement by encouraging them to review their actions and bring about the desired changes or outcomes.
 Overall, our ALP serves as a key platform for cultivating a sense of agency and ownership within our students, encouraging them to make positive environmental impacts.

 For example, in the ’Much-room for Investigation’ programme, the school integrates sustainability into its curriculum by connecting environmental learning with real-life applications.
 This strengthens the nexus between theory and practice, making it easier for students to understand and engage with green practices.
-The program empowers students as eco-stewards, giving them the opportunity to experience sustainability efforts first-hand and to give back to the community.
+The programme empowers students as eco-stewards, giving them the opportunity to experience firsthand sustainability efforts and to give back to the community.
 Sustainability concepts are also infused in the character education program, with the goal of cultivating students’ sense of agency and ownership to effect positive change in the environment.

 Curriculum